debby123p/Regional-Bias-Detection-for-Indian-States-using-Large-Language-Models/README.md

 Apply a sentiment classifier to each comment to assign a sentiment score.

-Categorize comments into positive and negative classes.
+Categorise comments into positive and negative classes.

 **3. Multi-level Annotation**